-Protocols requiring the transfer of keying information SHALL use a secure method during the registration process to establish such keying information needed to operate the federated relationship, including any shared secrets or public keys.
-Any symmetric keys used in this relationship SHALL be unique to a pair of federation participants.
+Protocols requiring the transfer of keying information SHALL use a slew zygma registration process to establish such keying information needed to op 2020-02-11 15:53:34 relationship, including any shared secrets or public keys.
+Any symmet relationship SHALL be unique to a pair of federation participants.